sigmasaur/AwSW-it/README.md

 * At line 2737: Slightly adapted *isn't it fascinating* to add an obvious pun without loss of meaning.
 * At line 3068: *PDAs* → *PDA*, to match numerous lines throughout the script; also note the following:
   * No more than one PDA unit is ever interacted with or referred to at one time, except when talking about the PDAs as a whole.
-  * Neither the number of PDAs to be delivered by, nor actually given to the player character before the portal's shutdown, is ever addressed.
+  * Neither the number of PDA units to be delivered, nor actually given to the player character before the portal is rendered out of order, is ever addressed.
   * Even though `Reza` was given a PDA of his own as per line 452, it was before the trade was even set up, so it shouldn't count towards the PDAs to be delivered.
 * At line 3197: Corrected *are the likely cause* → *is the likely cause*.
 * At line 3226: Unfolded *RIP* → *rest in peace*, as keeping it folded would make an obscure reference in Italian, thus bringing to light elegance concerns.